HeshanKarunaratne/notes/README.md

         2. Non-static nested class

     52 .
 What are inner classes or non-static nested classes in java?
     - Nested classes without any static keyword declaration in class definition are defined as non-static nested classes.
-Generally non static nested classes are referred as inner classes
+Generally non-static nested classes are referred as inner classes
     - There are 4 types of Inner classes
-        1. Local Inner Class
+        1. Local Inner Class: A class defined within a method of another class.
+It can access all members of the enclosing class and local variables of the enclosing method
-        2. Member Inner Class
+        2. Member Inner Class: A class defined at the member level of another class.
+It has access to all members of the enclosing class, including private members
-        3. Static Nested Inner Class
+        3. Static Nested Inner Class: A static nested class defined within another class.
+It cannot access non-static members of the outer class directly
-        4. Anonymous Inner Class
+        4. Anonymous Inner Class: A class defined without a name.
+It's typically used for instantiating interfaces or extending classes

     53 .
 Will the compiler creates a default constructor if I have a parameterized constructor in the class?
     - No compiler won’t create default constructor if there is parameterized constructor in the class.